xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 Overlapping frames are supported so that frequency domain algorithms can be converted back into the time domain without artifacts.
 See ``lib_dsp`` for FFT functions.

+The ``number_of_frame_buffers`` member of ``decimator_config_common`` is required so that a frame buffer (array) can be used in a round-robin fashion.
+This means that the when the application calls either ``mic_array_init_time_domain_frame()`` or ``mic_array_init_frequency_domain_frame()`` then the ownership of one or two of the fames (depending on the overlapping scheme) will be passed to the decimators.
+When a decimator has finished writing the oldest frame it is returned to the application and the next in line is sent to the decimators.
+This means that by declaring larger frame buffers and increasing ``number_of_frame_buffers`` then the application can have visibility of longer periods of time at the expense of memory.

+Due to the round-robin nature of the library the application must be finished with the data in the oldest frame before the decimators need it again.
+This is the nature of real time audio processing.

 FIR memory
 ----------